WRAPUP 1-Tennis-Highlights of French Open 12th day

-PARIS, June 8 Romanian Simona Halep produced one of the finest defensive displays of the French Open to claim a 6-4 3-6 6-3 semi-final win over Czech Karolina Pliskova on Thursday.
+PARIS, June 8 (Reuters) - Romanian Simona Halep produced one of the finest defensive displays of the French Open to claim a 6-4 3-6 6-3 semi-final win over Czech Karolina Pliskova on Thursday.

 Halep, a 2014 runner-up at Roland Garros, recorded just 14 unforced errors in a two-hour long contest, frustrating Pliskova with her ability to soak up punishment.